opensearch-project/opensearch-api-specification/DEVELOPER_GUIDE.md

 ## Single-File OpenAPI
 [WORK IN PROGRESS]
-We are working on a tool that will merge all the `yaml` files into a single OpenAPI 3 Document.
-This will make it the spec easier to be consumed programmatically, especially by the client generators and OpenAPI parsing tools that cannot handle multi-file specs.
+We are working on a tool that will merge all the `yaml` files into a single OpenAPI 3 Document in the root folder ([OpenSearch.openapi.yaml](./Opensearch.openapi.yaml])).
+This will make the spec easier to be consumed programmatically, especially by the client generators and OpenAPI parsing tools that cannot handle multi-file specs.